VOTING BY MAIL and IN PERSON

 about a month before the election.

 Can I vote absentee in

 ballots are available for any election (usually about a month before the

 election), absentee voting can be done in person in the office of the Board of

-Elections until the end of office hours the day before any election, including
+Elections during office hours until closing on the day before any election, including

 from 9 a.m. until noon on the Saturday before the election.

 How and when will absentee

 ballots be counted?